harshnandwana/yolov9-GOlang/readme.md

 This is a Go-based HTTP service that performs object detection using YOLOv8 with ONNX Runtime.
 The service accepts images via HTTP POST requests and returns detection results in JSON format.

+## Major Improvement

+This process has reduced the time of inference for a batch of 10 images on python it was 1070 ms and from this method it was 214 ms (Marked on CPU Apple Macbook Pro M3 Pro)

 ## Prerequisites

 - Go 1.24 or higher